TVidori/pysyphon/README.md

 Work is still in progress.
-How to install the package and use it, guidlines for contributing and many more documentation will be added later on.
+More precision on how to install the package and use it, guidlines for contributing and many more documentation will be added later on.

 If you have any question, do not hesitate to contact thomas@sypher.ai